 The Stanford Department of Athletics, Physical Education, Recreation & Wellness is seeking qualified applicants for the position of Lead Athletic Trainer for Stanford Club Sports.

-This is a part-time hourly position of up to 30 hours/week for a fixed term September 15, 2014 through June 15, 2015.
+This is a part-time hourly position of up to 30 hours/week September 15, 2014 through June 15, 2015.
 Additional hours may be available through the teams directly for competition, practice and camp coverage.

 • Serve as the Lead Athletic Trainer for 32 Collegiate Club Sports Teams.